 No one is immune to the effects of stress; in fact, the human body is built to experience and respond to it.
-Being overwhelmed or unable to cope with pressures in life is especially common stress to experience at this time.
+Being overwhelmed or unable to cope with pressures in life is a common stress to experience at this time.

 Thirty-three per cent of people globally say they are severely stressed, 77 per cent say it impacts their physical and mental health, and 48 per cent say it interferes with their sleep.